 On the one hand, plummeting immigration, pandemic disruptions and the end of eviction/mortgage payment moratoriums aren’t helping.
 A boost in supply is in progress, spurred by new home building.
-Rental growth jumped this quarter, but the last few years have been very weak.
+Rental growth jumped again this quarter, but the last few years have been very weak.
 And Australia starts with a larger private debt burden than just about any other country.

 Australia is stuck in a debt trap.
 We’ve got so much debt we can’t raise rates because it makes it more difficult for people to pay back debt.
 To get more growth we have to cut rates, so people borrow more and the cycle goes on.